Eastern Caribbean Supreme Court: Appeals from the ECSC

-Appeals from the ECSC can be lodged in defined cases to the Judicial Committee of the Privy Council in the United Kingdom (in cases from Antigua and Barbuda, Grenada, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Anguilla, British Virgin Islands, and Montserrat) or the Caribbean Court of Justice in Trinidad and Tobago (for cases from Dominica).
+Appeals from the ECSC can be lodged in defined cases to the Judicial Committee of the Privy Council in the United Kingdom (in cases from Antigua and Barbuda, Grenada, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Anguilla, British Virgin Islands, and Montserrat) or the Caribbean Court of Justice in Trinidad and Tobago (for cases from Dominica and Saint Lucia).

 Composition

 Judges

 To be a judge or master of the Eastern Caribbean Supreme Court, a person must have served as a judge in a Commonwealth jurisdiction or be qualified to act as a lawyer in a Commonwealth jurisdiction.
 An appointee does not need to be a national, judge, or lawyer of a country within the jurisdiction of the Court.
 The Chief Justice is appointed by the King of the United Kingdom by Letters Patent as advised by the Lord Chancellor.
 Other judges are appointed on behalf of the King by the Judicial and Legal Services Commission.

 High Court Judges and Masters are assigned to reside in and hear cases from a specific member state.
 It is common for judges to be asked to work in countries other than their home state.
 Judges are only occasionally assigned to reside in Montserrat and Anguilla—because of the small population of these countries, judges from the other jurisdictions hear cases that arise from these two jurisdictions.
 The Court of Appeal is itinerant and travels to the various countries to hear appeals.

 Judges have life tenure but Justices of Appeal must retire when they are 65 and High Court Judges must retire when they are 62.
 Extensions of up to three years may be granted by the Judicial and Legal Services Commission only if all of the states agree to such an extension.